The Trust’s capital has been invested in two main areas:

 Shetland Heat Energy and Power Limited

 Shetland Heat Energy and Power Limited (SHEAP), is a wholly owned subsidiary of the Trust, set up to operate the Lerwick District Heating Scheme.
-It is overseen by a Board of three Directors.
+It is overseen by a Board of five Directors.
 SHEAP has over 1,200 customers receiving heat.
 For more information go to www.sheap-ltd.co.uk

 SCT Renewables Ltd